-Most southern peas in Oklahoma are produced under contract with a processor for canning, freezing or as dry peas.
+Most southern peas in Oklahoma are produced under contract with a processor for canning, freezing, or dry peas.
 Some fresh market peas are produced and these are hand harvested or harvested by machine and packed in baskets or crates for shipment to local markets.
 Shipment to distant markets must be under refrigeration to maintain quality.
-Dry peas are handled similarly to dry beans.
-They are mechanically harvested and hauled bulk to processing stations where they are cleaned, graded, stored and fumigated prior to packaging and marketing.
+Dry peas are mechanically harvested and hauled bulk to processing stations where they are cleaned, graded, stored, and fumigated prior to packaging and marketing.
 Southern peas are well adapted to U-pick marketing.
 The purple hull varieties are best suited to U-pick since pods begin to turn purple when they are ready to harvest.
 A commercial pea sheller in conjunction with a U-pick operation may be a profitable investment.